developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-deploy-dremio.md

 note

 When using scale-out coordinators, the load balancer session affinity should be enhanced.
-See: [Advanced Load Balancer Configuration](#advanced-load-balancer-configuration).
+See: Advanced Load Balancer Configuration.

-### Configuring Kubernetes Pod Metadata (including Node Selector)[​](#configuring-kubernetes-pod-metadata-including-node-selector "Direct link to Configuring Kubernetes Pod Metadata (including Node Selector)")
+### Configuring Kubernetes Pod Metadata (including Node Selector)

 It's possible to add metadata both globally and to each of the StatefulSets (coordinators, classic engines, ZooKeeper, etc.), including configuring a node selector for pods to use specific node pools.